Git Workflow¶

 The CI/CD pipeline is configured to carry out the following tasks upon merges to

-develop
+develop or main:

 Invokes the synthesis tool to run the FPGA design’s build script